iennae/hadoop-tutorials/Sandbox/T01_Hello_World_An_Overview_with_HCatalog_Hive_and_Pig.md

 Now our script will extract all the records with IBM as the stock\_symbol from our table.

-### Step 4: Iterate and Average
+### Step 5: Iterate and Average

-Now that we have the right set of records we can iterate through them and create the average.
-We use the "foreach" operator on the grouped data to iterate through all the records.
-The AVG() function creates the average of the stock\_volume field.
-To wind it up we just print out the results which will be a single floating point number.
-If our results would be used for a future job we can save it back into a table.
+Now that we have the subset of records that match our condition, we can iterate through them and calculate the average.

+In this section we will learn the `foreach` operator.
+Foreach allows us to iterate across the columns of a data bag and transform the data.

+We will also use the `AVG()` function which will calculate the average of the numeric values of a single column.
+In order to do a global average, we must have grouped the data using `GROUP ALL`.

+-   On the right hand side on Line 4 type `d = `
 -  `Pig helper -\>Data Processing functions-\>FOREACH` template will get us the code
--   Our first `%VAR%` is `c` and the second `%VAR%` is "`AVG(b.stock\_volume);`"
+-   Replace the first `%VAR%` with `c`.
--   We add the last line with `Pig helper-\>I/O-\>DUMP` template and replace `%VAR%` with "`d`".
+-   Replace the second `%VAR%` with "`AVG(b.stock\_volume);`"

-Our last two lines of the script will look like:
+Line 4 will look like:

     d = foreach c generate AVG(b.stock_volume);

+-   On the right hand side on Line 5 use the Pig helper `Pig helper-\>I/O-\>DUMP` template and replace `%VAR%` with "`d`".

+Our final line of the script:

     dump d;

 [![Line
 5](./images/tutorial-1/line5.jpeg)](./images/tutorial-1/line5.jpeg)

-So the variable "`d`" will contain the average volume of IBM stock when this line is executed.
+So the variable "`d`" will contain the average stock volume of IBM stock when this line is executed.

-### Step 5: Save the script and Execute it
+### Step 6: Save the script and Execute it

-We can save our completed script using the Save button at the bottom and then we can Execute it.
+Save the completed script using the Save button at the bottom and Execute it.
 This will create a MapReduce job(s) and after it runs we will get our results.
 At the bottom there will be a progress bar that shows the job status.

--   At the bottom we click on the Save button again
+-   Click on the Save button.
--   Then we click on the Execute button to run the script
+-   Click on the Execute button to run the script.
--   Below the Execute button is a progress bar that will show you how things are running.
+-   Watch the progress bar that will show you how things are running.
--   When the job completes you will see the results in the green box.
+-   When the job completes you will see the results of the average of stock_volume in the green box.
--   Click on the Logs link to see what happened when your script ran.he average of stock\_volume This is where you will see any error messages.
+-   Click on the Logs link to see what happened when your script ran.
+    This is where you will see any error messages.
 The log may scroll below the edge of your window so you may have to scroll down.